-People brought to the emergency department with suspected body packaging should first have an abdominal x-ray.
-In cases with suspected body packaging, if x-ray is insufficient, abdominal computed tomography (CT) should be evaluated.
+People brought to the emergency department with suspected body packaging should first undergo an abdominal X-ray.
+In cases with suspected body packaging, if X-ray is insufficient, abdominal CT should be performed.

-People who carry possible packages on their bodies should be treated early, and precautions should be taken to completely remove them from the body due to the risk of toxicity.
-Conscious suspects should be questioned about how the packages were made, what they were packaged with, and the package contents.
+People who carry possible packages on their bodies should be treated early, and precautions should be taken to completely remove them from the body because of the risk of toxicity.
+Conscious suspects should be questioned about how the packages were made, what they were packaged with, and the contents of the packages.

-Again, the physician who encounters such cases in the emergency department should know that these patients should be managed multidisciplinary and should not delay consultations of the relevant specialty.
+Again, the physician who encounters such cases in the emergency department should know that these patients should be managed multidisciplinaryly and should not delay consultations of the relevant specialty.

-It should be kept in mind that suspic ous persons brought to the emergency department by law enforcement officers may be body packers, even if there are no signs of toxicity, and they should be evaluated with abdominal x-ray.
-In unexplained clinical presentations, as in Case 1, intoxications should also be among the preliminary diagnoses of the emergency physician.
+It should be kept in mind that suspicious persons brought to the emergency department by law enforcement officers may be body packers, even if there are no signs of toxicity, and they should be evaluated by abdominal X-ray.
+In unexplained clinical presentations, as in Case 1, intoxication should also be among the preliminary diagnoses of the emergency physician.